 - It is a course of study which is in alignment with the world today.
 Since the world is becoming more accessible, you can now know what’s happening at the other end of the world in just a click.
 Social media plays an important role in communications dynamics today.

 - You have an array of optional modules to choose from.
 You will have practical education as well as theoretical education in your curriculum.
-You can research about areas that interest you and inculcate them into your study course.
+You can research areas that interest you and inculcate them into your study course.

 - Media courses work great single-handedly.
 However, you can also pursue a dual degree in an area of interest.
 Many institutes offer dual degrees, wherein, students can pursue two strands of learning in greater detail.